What it is

 If you find out that you have genital herpes, your partner(s) need to be told that they could have an infection - even if there aren't any symptoms.
 If you have concerns about telling your partner(s), contact a public health nurse.
 The public health nurse can suggest ways to handle the situation.
 Your privacy will be respected.

-You can get genital herpes from having unprotected vaginal, oral or anal sex and through intimate skin-to-skin contact.
+You can get genital herpes from having vaginal, oral or anal sex without using a condom and through intimate skin-to-skin contact.
 Fluids found in a herpes sore carry the virus, and contact with those fluids can cause infection.
 You can also get herpes from an infected sex partner who does not have a visible sore or who may not know he or she is infected.
 Don't forget that sharing sex toys, as well as mutual masturbation with an infected person are also risks for contracting genital herpes.

 Herpes can spread to other body parts.
 In fact, it can spread to the eyes, mouth and genitals.
 If you touch herpes sores, immediately wash and dry your hands.
 Never kiss or have oral sex with anyone who has sores in or near the mouth.